Netlabbuilder/Arista_notes/Spine_Leaf/Lab_1/README.md

    - This lab is built with containerlab and Arista cEOS docker image
    - Layer 3 Spine-Leaf network with eBGP ECMP as underlay routing
-   - Two Spine and six Leaf switches
+   - Two Spine and four Leaf switches
    - Each Leaf switch has its own BGP AS number
    - Two Spine switches have the same BGP AS number
    - BGP peering (eBGP) between Spine and Leaf switches